 METALS-Copper rises on weakening dollar as risk appetite improves

-FORCE MAJEURE: Lead CMPB3 hit a three-year high of $2,374 a tonne after German lead producer Berzelius Stolberg declared force majeure on metal shipments from its Stolberg smelter due to floods.
+* ShFE lead SPBcv1 climbed 1.1% to 15,945 yuan a tonne and LME lead CMPB3 advanced 0.3% to $2,344.50 a tonne, as German lead producer Berzelius Stolberg declared force majeure on metal shipments from its Stolberg smelter in Germany due to floods.

 The views and opinions expressed herein are the views and opinions of the author and do not necessarily reflect those of Nasdaq, Inc.